Central England Co-op Interim Members’ Meetings

 We are currently looking at what we sell and what we use in terms of plastics and are working closely with the Co-operative Group to ensure that where sensible changes can be made, we are making the most of those opportunities.

-Carrier bags – we have now phased out single use carrier bags in favour of our more sustainable, recyclable 10p bag for life.
-In line with Group we also offer a 6p compostable bag in areas where the Council will accept these into their waste streams
+Carrier bags – we have now phased out single use carrier bags and offer a recyclable bag for life and compostable bags in areas where the Council will accept these into their waste streams

 Wrapped veg – this is on the agenda but has to be balanced with the issues of health and hygiene, quality and extended shelf life especially given current health concerns.

 Plastic veg bags – we are looking at more sustainable alternatives.
 Compostable bags would add significant costs and can only be responsibly disposed of in the correct waste

 stream which not everyone has access to.
 Paper bags would increase the carbon impact by around 200%.

 The Co-op Brand (led by Co-operative Group) have a number of ambitious plastic targets including that all own-brand packaging will be easy to recycle, and single use plastics will be eliminated from own brand products by 2023.
 The full list of targets can be found in Co-operative Group’s Future of Food Report.